|On this page|

 Adjusts the Scale to indicate when the foot is locked.

 Specifies the color of the guide geometry.
-When foot locking is enabled, the ramp is used to indicate when the ankle and toe joints are locked or blending out of the locked position.
+When Enable Foot Locking is turned on, the color ramp indicates when the ankle and toe joints are locked or blending out of the locked position.

 The packed primitive agent to modify.